joannecheng/joannecheng.github.io/_posts/2019-02-05-how-i-bullet-journal.markdown

 gave jet lagged talks around the world, gave up weekends, free time, and vacation time to travel for conferences and mentor other developers, and pulled countless all-nighters to get it barely done.
 While there are many reasons for this behavior that are too deep to go into in this blog post, this lifestyle drove me to a low point in my life.
-I used bullet journaling to set my health as a priority and improve my boundaries.
+Bullet journaling, for me, is a way set my health as a priority and improve my boundaries rather than a productivity or goal setting tool.
 The physical act of writing down a task and seeing it on paper next to all my other tasks for the week helps me realize how taxing saying "yes" can be and reminds me to ask myself if that effort is worth it.
-This has helped me set better boundaries in my life.
+The journal is also used as a tool of reflection and awareness so I can change the habits that aren't working in my life.

 ## One Notebook